Efficient training for compact compression models via sequential distillation: Conclusion

 \section{Conclusion}

-In this paper, we propose a methodology that employs a simplified knowledge distillation strategy to approximate latent representations from complex encoders in image compression networks to small encoders.
-We showed that, under constraints such as model size, training data, and training time, our models outperform direct encoder reduction, achieving improved quantitative and qualitative results.
-When applied to complex compression networks that use generative strategies, such as MS-ILLM, our approach can effectively approximate their high statistical fidelity.
-In future work, we aim to extend this method by integrating decoder reduction.
+In this paper, we propose a methodology that adapts \textit{Knowledge Distillation} (KD) to reduce image compression autoencoders within a limited number of training epochs.
+The main idea is to simplify the training loss and perform a sequential reduction to avoid overly aggressive architectural compression.
+We show that, under constraints on model size and training time, our method outperforms naive architecture reduction, achieving improved quantitative and qualitative results.
+Furthermore, when applied to complex teacher models that incorporate generative strategies, such as MS-ILLM, our approach leads to more effective training initialization.